piigle/sfml-snake/README.md

 ```

 Make sure that the executable is run from the root of the project so that the assets can be accessed.
+NOTE: You will need to have openal32.dll alongside your executable for it to run.